aftertheflood/venture-loop/README.md

-Some scritps for reading the Ventureloop job API
+Some scripts for reading the Ventureloop job API

 ## getJobList.js